Misspecification-robust amortised simulation-based inference using variational methods: Discussion and limitations

+When learning the NSE and the posterior in an end-to-end fashion, a form of domain adaptation is necessary to account for misspecification.
+While this will help against the observed data having a very poor representation under the NSE, there is an inherit trade-off between learning the posterior and accounting for the misspecification in a manner that depends on a user-defined hyperparameter.
+Although RVNP requires more tunable hyperparameters as a result of the variational inference (and the InfoMax objective, if adopted), it requires no parameters that dictate the strength of the misspecification.

-Unsupervised domain adaptation couples posterior learning to adapting the neural statistics.
-In this paper, we saw that for some tasks, learning a simple covariance matrix parameterised by a neural network on a subset of data does not necessarily generalise well to other areas of parameter space, even with strong inductive bias.
-Complex domain adaptation in a nonlinear fashion will give rise to infinite solutions that can account for the simulation-to-reality gap, and even in simple inductive bias error models throughout this paper, it highlights that the domain adaptation may cause serious issues if many of the points lie ID.
-A separate body of work should discuss error modelling using calibration to compare with the results of \cite{wehenkel2025addressing}.
+Similarly to error modelling, complex domain adaptation in a nonlinear fashion may have infinitely many solutions that can account for the simulation-to-reality gap in a manner that is highly uninterpretable, and offers very little model criticism.
+A separate body of work should discuss error modelling using calibration set, and compare with the results of \cite{wehenkel2025addressing}.